-Skirts and Skorts
+Skirts, Skorts, Jumpers

-Girls may wear skirts and skorts from Lands' End or any vendor provided they look like school uniforms and meet the following guidelines:
+Girls may wear skirts, skorts, and jumpers from any vendor provided they look like school uniforms and meet the following guidelines:

-- 1. Material must be a chino-type material or twill weave made of cotton (no denim or corduroy.)

-- 2. Solid navy blue or khaki colors only.

-- 3. No more than 3 inches above the knee.
+- 1. Material must be a chino-type material or twill weave made of cotton (no denim or corduroy.) - 2.
+Solid navy blue, khaki, or plaid. - 3.
+No more than 4 inches above the knee. - 4.
+Girls may also wear solid color polo dresses, long or short sleeves.